-Place the bowl on the mixer and whip on medium speed for one minute, then increase the speed to medium-high and beat until the meringue is stiff and glossy.
+Place the bowl on the mixer and whip on medium speed for one minute, then increase speed to medium-high and beat until the meringue is stiff and glossy.
 The mixer bowl should be cool to the touch.
-Remember if your meringue isn’t cold enough the butter will melt when you add it, so make sure it’s cool!
 Switch to the paddle attachment, and with the mixer on low speed add the butter a piece at a time until fully incorporated.
 If the mixture seems to curdle or separate, don’t panic!
 Just keep the mixer going on low speed until the buttercream becomes silky and smooth.
 Add the vanilla extract and beat again to combine.

-Sift the strawberry powder into the remaining buttercream (you can either discard the seeds or add them in if you want).
+Sift the strawberry powder into the remaining buttercream.
 Add in the food colouring if using.
 Beat on low speed until combined.

 Prepare two piping bags with large couplers, and place one colour of icing into each bag.

 Place the round tip onto the bag of vanilla icing, and pipe a cone shape of icing onto half of the cupcakes.
 Rinse the round tip, place it on the bag of strawberry icing, and pipe cone shapes onto the other half of the cupcakes.

 Remove the round tip from the strawberry icing and replace it with a star tip.
 Pipe swirls of icing around the cones of vanilla icing.
 Start by piping a ring around the base of the cone, then move the tip upwards around the cone as you pipe.
 Wipe the tip between cupcakes.